JuliaTorrejon/juliatorrejon.github.io/_posts/2019-10-17-Compilers.md

 - Compilers
 - Grace Hooper
 categories:
-- Glossary of Terms
+- Compilers
-twitter_text: ''
+twitter_text: 'Compilers by Grace Hopper'
 ---

 A compiler is a computer programme that translates computer code written in one programming language (the source language) into another language (the target language).